bergie/MidgardAppServerBundle/README.markdown

 ## Contributing

-The AppServerBundle is still under heavy development, and is so not likely to support all of Symfony2's feature set.
+The AppServerBundle is still under heavy development, and you may still run into issues, or find things that could be optimized.
 Contributions for making it more reliable are very welcome.

 Just fork the AppServerBundle repository on GitHub and send pull requests.